CopernicaMarketingSoftware/Documentation/Mailerq/3.0/delivery-limits.md

 [Read more about Database access](database-access).

-## Flood patterns
+## Flood Patterns

-Whilst email throttling can make sure you do not go over the limits set by receiving parties most of the time, they will not stop mail servers from greylisting you all of the time.
+Whilst Email Throttling can make sure you do not go over the limits set by receiving parties most of the time, they will not stop mail servers from greylisting you all of the time.
 However, when you do go over the limits, the receiving mail server often gives a specific response, such as 'too many connections from your ip'.
 MailerQ allows you to set Flood Patterns that activate when you get a specific response so you can temporarily pause or slow down your email delivery.

-### Creating flood patterns
+### Creating Flood Patterns

-To set up a flood pattern you can either insert them directly into the [database](database-access) or add them using the management console.
+To set up a Flood Pattern you can either insert them directly into the [database](database-access) or add them using the management console.
 The database access documentation shows you all you need to know about which tables are available, to add them using the management console you have to go to the Flood Patterns tab and press 'create new pattern'.
 This will take you to a form.

-### Flood pattern creation form
+### Flood Pattern creation form

 The creation form has several fields you can set:

 ### Name
-Here you can name your flood pattern.
+Here you can name your Flood Pattern.
 We recommend using a descriptive name to make it easy to recognize the pattern, for example: Limit the number of messages per connection.